-Back in Philadelphia, and married, I obtained employment with Victor P. Satinsky, M.D. at Hahnemann Medical College (now part of Drexel University).
-I worked for him as a technician, running the heart lung pump in his lab soon after high school, and now helped him administer his several NSF and NIH supported training programs.
+Back in Philadelphia and married, I obtained employment with Victor P. Satinsky, M.D. at Hahnemann Medical College (now part of Drexel University).
+I worked for him as a technician, running the heart lung pump in his lab soon after high school and later, after Peace Corps service, helped him administer his several NSF and NIH supported training programs.
 I was studying educational statistics at the University of Pennsylvania, and on graduation (M.S. in Ed.) was appointed a Research Associate in the Department of Mental Health Sciences, and continued in that capacity for three more years.
 After leaving Hahnemann, I worked at the U.S. Naval Academy as a statistician and taught computer programming for ten years.
 All the while I continued my study of the martial arts, and two teachers deepened my understanding of Buddhism and the practice of meditation.
-One was Bob, who I mentioned above in connection with hesychasm.
+One was Bob, who I mentioned elsewhere in connection with hesychasm.

 Quaker Seasoning: I began school at Downingtown Friends School (since laid down) but I was not then a Quaker.
 It was in Annapolis that I became a member of the Religious Society of Friends (RSF) by joining Annapolis Monthly Meeting.
 Soon after I felt led to prison ministry and joined Sandy Spring Friends visiting inmates at Patuxant Institution.
 I also became active with the Baltimore office of the American Friends Service Committee (AFSC).
 Within a few years, while serving as clerk of Annapolis (and feeling more and more uneasy working for the navy), I was offered employment at Pendle Hill, and I moved there with Geoffrey.
 It was then that I was recruited by PYM to teach Quakerism at local meetings (congregations), and also taught for meetings in Baltimore Yearly Meeting (BYM), where I served as clerk of Chesapeake Quarterly Meeting.
 While at Pendle Hill I continued work in prison ministry, now at Chester County Prison.
 On leaving Pendle Hill (I was undergoing treatment for esophageal cancer) I continued the work under the care of Western Quarterly Meeting, with a minute from Annapolis Monthly Meeting.
 Able to take on regular work again, I did some teaching (statistics, computers) for Neumann University (where I met Pat). and then worked for the Delaware County Sexual Abuse Center, teaming with county detectives and local police investigating allegations of child sexual abuse, all the while continuing to teach Quakerism, and serving as lead trainer for the Alternatives to Violence Program (AVP) at Gander Hill prison in Wilmington, Delaware.